Yayantaff/cc_creator_niit/README.md

 This source carries only the local system independant program assets.
-Following the steps below is the best way to see the code running in the Cocos Editor.
+Following the steps below is a straightforward way to see the code running in the Cocos Editor.

 * Create a new 2.4.2 project in Cocos Creator.

-* Download the zip version of this source, extract, and copy the contents into the newly created project folder.
-(Replace files in the new project.)
+* Download the zip version of this source, extract, and copy the contents into the newly created project directory.
+(Replace files in the directory of the new project.)

 The editor should normally update.